logzio/logz-docs/_source/api/cookbook/backing-up-kibana-objects-to-github.md

   └╴kibana-search.json
 ```

-You can also check the contents of kibana-search.json.
+You can also check the content of kibana-search.json.
 If you have no saved searches in the account, you should see something like this:

 ```json